cmfunderburk/vmt-dev/docs/1_project_overview.md

 The viewer allows you to:
 - Scrub through the simulation timeline tick-by-tick
 - Analyze individual agent states, trajectories, and trade histories
-- Visualize trade attempts and statistics with full money/pairing context
+- Visualize trade attempts and statistics with pairing context
-- Filter by exchange regime, pairing status, and trade type
+- Filter by pairing status and trade type
 - Export data to CSV for external analysis

 ### Python API